 Light goods vehicles with two axles will have a minimum gross weight of 3.5 tonnes.
 These range from large cars and caravans to smaller lorries and can weigh up to 7.5 tonnes.
 Large goods vehicles, with three rigid or artic axles or more, weigh between 25 and 44 tonnes.
 Vehicles of more than 3.5 tonnes require an HGV licence to operate.

-Category C1 vehicles, including Luton vans, cargo vans and lightbox trucks is the minimal commercial vehicle weight.
+Category C1: Medium-Sized Vehicles – You can drive vehicles, including Luton vans, cargo vans and lightbox trucks weighing between 3,500-7,500kg maximum authorised mass (MAM), with a trailer up to 750kg.
 This is considered the entry-level for attaining a commercial HGV licence.

-Category C vehicles is the most common class of HGV licence granted in the UK.
-This licence allows you to drive commercial vehicles weighing more than 3.5 tonnes.
-With a Category C licence, you’ll be able to drive most articulated lorries, rigid lorries, tippers and tankers.
+Category C: Large Goods Vehicles – This is the most common class of HGV licence granted in the UK.
+This licence allows you to drive commercial vehicles weighing in excess of 3.5 tonnes (3,500kg) with a trailer weighing up to 750kg MAM.

 Every truck driver in the UK will have attained one of these licences.
-Most will hold a Category C licence, with a smaller percentage – often the most experienced of truck drivers – will hold a Category CE licence.
+Most will hold a Category C licence, with a smaller percentage – often the most experienced of truck drivers – holding a Category CE licence.

 Driver CPC Training